Fast-ParC: Capturing Position Aware Global Feature for ConvNets and ViTs

 \subsection{Inference Speed Test}

 In this section, we offer the latency experiments of ParC-based networks measured on multiple platforms.
-These experiments are conducted to demonstrate two facts: \begin{enumerate} \item ParC could significantly reduce inference latency, when applied to transformer models.
-To demonstrate this, we deploy MobileViT-ParC on a widely used low power chip Rockchip RK3288, and an in house low power neural network processor DP2000.
-We use ONNX\cite{ONNX} and MNN\cite{MNN} to port these models to chips and time each model for 100 iterations to measure the average inference speed.
-The latency result is then compared with the vanilla MobieViT. \item ParC could significantly boost models' performance with a negligible increase in complexity, when applied to convolutional models.
-To demonstrate this, we measure the parameters, FLOPs and latency of ParC-based ConvNets on Xeon E5-2680 v4 CPU.
+These experiments are conducted to demonstrate two facts: \begin{enumerate} \item ParC could significantly reduce inference latency when applied to transformer models.
+To demonstrate this, we deploy MobileViT-ParC on a widely used low-power chip Rockchip RK3288 and an in-house low-power neural network processor DP2000.
+We use ONNX~\citep{ONNX} and MNN~\citep{MNN} to port these models to chips and time each model for 100 iterations to measure the average inference speed.
+The latency result is then compared with the vanilla MobieViT. \item ParC could significantly boost models' performance with a negligible increase in complexity when applied to convolutional models.
+To demonstrate this, we measure the parameters, FLOPs, and latency of ParC-based ConvNets on the Xeon E5-2680 v4 CPU.
 The result is then compared with their vanilla counterparts. \end{enumerate}

-As shown in row 1-4 of Table~\ref{latency_result}, compared with baseline, ParC-Net is 23\% faster on Rockchip RK3288 and 3.77× faster On DP2000.
-Besides less FLOPs operations, we believe this speed improvement is also brought by two factors: a) Convolutions are highly optimized by existing tool chains that are widely used to deploy models into these resource constrained devices; b) Compared with convolutions, transformers are more data bandwith demanding as computing the attention map involves two large matrices K and Q, whereas in convolutions the kernel is a rather small matrix compared with the input feature map.
-In case the bandwith requirement exceeds that of the chip design, the CPU will be left idle waiting for data, resulting in lower CPU utilization and overall slower inference speed.
+As shown in rows 1-4 of Table~\ref{latency_result}, compared with baseline, ParC-Net is 23\% faster on Rockchip RK3288 and 3.77× faster On DP2000.
+Besides fewer FLOPs, we believe this speed improvement is also brought by two factors: a) Convolutions are highly optimized by existing tool chains that are widely used to deploy models into these resource-constrained devices; b) Compared with convolutions, transformers are more data bandwidth demanding as computing the attention map involves two large matrices K and Q, whereas in convolutions the kernel is a rather small matrix compared with the input feature map.
+In case the bandwidth requirement exceeds that of the chip design, the CPU will be left idle waiting for data, resulting in lower CPU utilization and overall slower inference speed.

-Results in rows 5-10 show that our proposed ParC-Net universally improves performances of common ConvNets.
-For ResNet50 (rows 5-6), it improves accuracy by 0.5 with less parameters and FLOPs, and almost bring no increase to latency.
-For MobileNetV2 (rows 7-8) and ConvNeXt (rows 9-10), it improves by 0.9 with slightly increase on budget.
+Results in rows 5-10 show that our proposed ParC-Net universally improves the performances of common ConvNets.
+For ResNet50 (rows 5-6), it improves accuracy by 0.5 with fewer parameters and FLOPs and almost brings no increase to latency.
+For MobileNetV2 (rows 7-8) and ConvNeXt (rows 9-10), it improves by 0.9 with a slight increase in budget.